-(locate-source sfd pos ) procedure

-returns: see below

-libraries: (chezscheme)

-sfd must be a source-file descriptor, and pos must be an exact nonnegative integer.
+(locate-source sfd pos) procedure (locate-source sfd pos use-cache?) procedure sfd must be a source-file descriptor, and pos must be an exact nonnegative integer.

-This procedure attempts to locate and open the source file identified by sfd.
+This procedure either uses cached information from a previous request for sfd (only when use-cache? is provided as true) or attempts to locate and open the source file identified by sfd (which can only work when its path is a string).
 If successful, it returns three values: a string path, an exact nonnegative integer line, and an exact nonnegative integer char representing the absolute pathname, line, and character position within the line represented by the specified source-file descriptor and file position.
 If unsuccessful, it returns zero values.
 It can fail even if a file with the correct name exists in one of the source directories when the file's checksum does not match the checksum recorded in sfd.